Hyman-Cheung/StarryNote_Flutter/README.md

 ## 🛠️ Fundamental Note-Editing Tools

 * **Infinite Canvas & Zoom:** Enjoy unlimited screen space to write and draw freely.
 Pinch to zoom in or out infinitely to observe complex notes or view high-level overviews.
-* **PDF Integration:** Insert external PDF files directly onto your note canvas to write and annotate on top of course materials.
+* **📄 PDF Integration:** Insert external PDF files directly onto your note canvas to write and annotate on top of course materials.
 * **Electronic Pen & Highlighter:** Create custom drawing tools by adjusting stroke thickness, transparency, and a vibrant color palette.
 * **Advanced Erasers:** Choose between a **Stroke Eraser** (to delete an entire line instantly) and a **Point Eraser** (to erase specific micro-areas precisely).
 * **Lasso Tool:** Draw a loop around handwritten strokes to select and drag them freely across the canvas.